-RAM Connection only supports beams with I-shaped sections.
-It is not possible to assign connections to joints with beams defined with other section types, including HSS or channel sections.
+RAM Connection only supports beams with I-shaped sections (and Channels starting in version 13).
+It is not yet possible to assign connections to joints with beams defined with other section types, including HSS.
 If a beam is not an I-shaped section and a connection is assigned, the following error will be displayed:

 See frequently asked question on the following web page for more information:

 In order to assign a gusset connection in RC for RE, the brace member needs to be designated as a brace.
 This is done in the Data Panel - Members Tab - Connectivity and Description worksheet.
 See below.
 If the Brace flag is set to "No" and a gusset connection is assigned, a "Connection is Not Compatible with This Joint" error will appear.
 This problem does not occur in RC for RAM SS.

 Conversely, if you have a beam to girder or beam to column connection where the secondary beam has been designated as a "Brace" then simple shear and moment connections cannot be applied to that beam.
 The Brace flag is only intended for vertical braces types.

 Also, the program is looking for an intersection of a physical beam column and brace, but if the beam or column is a continuous physical member through the joint it won't identify this as a valid condition.
 In those cases, segment the members at the joint in order to assign gusset plate connections.

 In the case of a Chevron Braced Frame, the beam should also be modeled as a physical member across the apex of the brace joint.